BabDev/Pagerfanta/docs/adapter.md

 The interface requires two methods to be implemented:

 - `getNbResults`: Retrieves a count of the total number of items in the list
+    - Generally, an adapter should return a result count of at least 0 as the count will come from either a database result or a `count($foo)` type of operation, however, an adapter can optionally validate the count and throw a `Pagerfanta\Exception\NotValidResultCountException` if the count is a negative number
 - `getSlice`: Retrieves the list of items in the current page of the paginated list

 ```php